weitianxin/github.io/_pages/about.md

 I am a senior student major in computer science at School of the Gifted Young, USTC and also a member of the AI talent class.
 My research interests includes data mining, natural language processing, and machine learning.

 Today, all kinds of mainstream supervised learning tasks have achieved great performance.
-However, after this, data becomes the most important bottleneck.
-Based on my previous experience, there are three critical challenges: 1) Since annotated data is difficult to obtain, how to learn effective information from unlabeled data?
-2) Deep learning models rely heavily on statistical correlations.
-How can models be made to reason more intelligently?
-3) The effect of deep learning models depends to some extent on the bias in the data.
-How to eliminate such bias and make models more robust and fair?
-To address these issues, first I would like to research designing more effective self-supervised and unsupervised learning tasks.
-Then I want to deepen my knowledge of causal inference and empower models with counterfactual thinking and intelligent inference.
-Causal inference techniques and adversarial training techniques can also help train more unbiased and fair models.
+However, after this, problems about data have become the most important bottleneck.
+To address such issue, I do research in the following three directions.
+First I leverage the knowledge of causal inference and empower models with counterfactual thinking and intelligent inference.
+Second I design algorithms that eliminate bias in data mining and make models more robust and fair.
+Last I focus on learning effective information from unlabeled data, e.g. self-supervision and unsupervised learning.
 # Education

 Computer Science, SCGY, University of Science and Technology of China <span style="float:right;">July.
 2016-Now</span>